KHP-Informatics/MND-DataManagementAnalysis-System/README.md

 The TranSMART system is a platform for translational medicine comprising a relational database back end and a web based interface that integrates a large number of open source bioinformatics tools for analysis and visualisation, including GenePattern for expression analysis, Plink for genetic analysis, Galaxy, R and add on statistical packages (box plot with ANOVA, Fisher test, k-means clustering and others).
 The system, originally developed by Johnson & Johnson and based on i2b2 technology, has recently been released under an open source license and is being widely adopted and developed by the open source community.
 It is the tool of choice for many EU projects integrating clinical and omics datasets across Europe and beyond.
 This platform will provide general user access to processed data and will enable cohort selection and analyses on the fly.
 For example, it allows a user to select a subset of patients, filtered on clinical and phenotypic variables such as age, gender, age of onset and genotype, then perform an analysis such as a differential expression analysis, or extract a subset a selection of genotypes and visualise the results.

-### Data analysis and analysis reproducibility tools
+## Data analysis and analysis reproducibility tools

 Bioinformatics is speeding up genetic research showing great prospectives.
-Unfortunately bioinformatics due to the nature of this field, its tools and pipelines often lack in maintenance and user friendly interfaces.
-This often results in performance inconsistence among different versions of the same tool and an unreliable availability of stable versions of "old" tools.
-Moreover, their use and deployment often requires IT skills way beyond the average user.
-This is particularly true in medical/biology research environment as the ALS research is.
-For this reasons this section aims to provide tools able to automatise the deployment and use of bioinformatics tools.
+Unfortunately due to the nature of this field, its tools and pipelines often lack in maintenance effort and user friendly interfaces.
+This might result in performance inconsistence among different versions of the same tool and unreliable availability of "old" tools stable versions.
+Moreover, their use and deployment often requires informatics skills way beyond the average user.
+This is particularly true in a medical/biology research environment as the ALS research is.
+This section wants to provide tools able to automatise the deployment and use of bioinformatics pipelines.
-We aim to develop a very user friendly interface for these tools (a web server) able to interactively create stand-alone deployments of bioinformatics pipelines according to the user needs. (work in progress...)
+We aim to develop a super user friendly interface for these tools (a web server) able to interactively create, using technologies such as Docker and Singularity, stand-alone and portable deployments of bioinformatics pipelines according to the user needs. (work in progress...)

-#### NGSeasy
+### NGSeasy

 NGSeasy is a flexible and easy-to-use NGS pipeline for automated alignment, quality control, variant calling and annotation.
 The pipeline allows users with minimal computational/bioinformatic skills to set up and run an NGS analysis on their own samples, in less than an afternoon, on any operating system (Windows, iOS or Linux) or infrastructure (workstation, cluster or cloud).

 https://github.com/KHP-Informatics/MNDA-DataManagement-System/tree/master/ngseasy

-#### bcbio
+### bcbio

 A python toolkit providing best-practice pipelines for fully automated high throughput sequencing analysis.
 You write a high level configuration file specifying your inputs and analysis parameters.
 This input drives a parallel pipeline that handles distributed execution, idempotent processing restarts and safe transactional steps.
 The goal is to provide a shared community resource that handles the data processing component of sequencing analysis, providing researchers with more time to focus on the downstream biology.

 https://github.com/chapmanb/bcbio-nextgen

+## iRODS utilities

+### iRODS deployment

+### iRODS rules

+### iRODS microsevices

+### iRODS extras

+## tranSMART utilities

+### tranSMART deployment

+### tranSMART tutorial

+### tranSMART extras

+## Docker/Singularity utilities

+### Docker deployment

+### Singularity deployment

+### Docker/Singularity extras

+## Extras